 - When the bars are cold, grasp the parchment and lift the bars from the pan and onto a cutting board.
 Gently peel away the sides of the parchment.
-Trim away the outer edges of the bars, then use a large chef’s knife to cut the bar into 16 squares.
-For the cleanes cuts, dip the knife in very hot water and wipe the blade clean between cuts.
+Trim away the outer edges of the bars, then use a large, sharp chef’s knife to cut the bar into 16 squares.
+For the cleanest cuts, dip the knife in very hot water and wipe the blade clean between cuts.

-- Just before serving, dust the lemon bars with a bit of powdered sugar.
-Garnish with lemon wheels and/or whipped crème fraiche if you like.
+- Just before serving, dust the lemon bars with a bit of powdered sugar or garnish with lemon wheels and/or whipped crème fraîche if you like.

 - The bars keep well, refrigerated, for up to 3 days, though the crust is the crispest within the first 1–2 days.